Brismuth-Apps-LLC/www.bulktexterpro.com/docs/getting-started/updating-it.md

 ---

 # Updating It
-Bulk Texter Pro is now available via the Chrome web store, Firefox add-on store, and the Microsoft Edge add-ons store.
-If you previously installed it manually, you can remove it on the [chrome://extensions](chrome://extensions) tab and install it using one of the official links on the [Downloads](/downloads) tab.
+Bulk Texter Pro is available via the Chrome web store, Firefox add-on store, and the Microsoft Edge add-ons store.

 If you have already installed Bulk Texter Pro via one of the official web store links, your browser should update to the latest version automatically within 24-48 hours.